-Ladies and Gentlemen, after arrival into we will have a scheduled locomotive change.
-This is a normal procedure that unfortunately will cause a temporary loss of power, result in less light, interrupt Wi-Fi, and turn off air conditioning/heat, and restroom functions.
-These systems will be restored in about XX minutes with Wi-Fi returning to normal service shortly thereafter.
+Good (morning/afternoon/evening), after arrival into we will have a scheduled locomotive change.
+This is a normal procedure that unfortunately will cause a temporary loss of power, result in less light, disrupt Wi-Fi, and will impact air conditioning/heat, power outlets, and restroom functions.
+These systems should restored in approximately XX minutes with Wi-Fi returning to normal service shortly thereafter.
 We apologize for any inconvenience this may cause.
 You are welcome to step off the train and stretch your legs during this stop, but please stay train side.
 Please exit where you see a uniformed member of our crew.